Zprivf/AORC-Downloader/README.md

 # AORC-Downloader

-The AORC Downloader is a Python utility for downloading files and contents from AORC Website
+The AORC Downloader is a Python utility for downloading Analysis of Record for Calibration (AORC), Hydrometeorological Dataset.

 The AORC Downloader is a Python utility for downloading precipitation and temprature filesfrom a AORC Website.
 It’s particularly useful for retrieving precipitation and temprature data used by the National Water Model (NWM) for different RFCs.